rgilks/acto/README.md

 ### Static Starting Scenarios (Logged-Out Users)

 To improve performance and reduce unnecessary API calls for visitors who are not logged in, the application now displays a static, hardcoded list of starting scenarios (`app/components/AdventureGame.tsx`).
+These have been updated to align with the more specific and evocative themes (surreal, dreamlike, 70s sci-fi/fantasy) generated for logged-in users.
 Logged-in users will continue to receive dynamically generated starting scenarios for a unique experience.

 ### Progressive Web App (PWA)